CalvoTom/CalvoTom/README.md

 ---

 ### :woman_technologist: About Me :
 A former competitive skier, now a lifeguard, I'm mainly involved in computer science studies at Ynov Campus in France.
-I'm currently looking for an Internship Apprenticeship in Data Science
+I'm currently in Internship as a Data Science at Michelin !